Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![LPIC2 Post](/assets/images/lpic2/modprobe.png)
 **Figure 56** Modprobe for remove and adding module.

-The command `modprobe` know what is the path of every module by using the **modules.dep** file, this file contain every module and it's information and dependencies, to update this file we can use `depmod -a` that will go and insert the information of the modules to this file.
+The command `modprobe` know what is the path of every module by using the **modules.dep** file, this file contain every module information and dependencies, to update this file we can use `depmod -a` that will go and insert the information of the modules to this file.

 important thing you may want to know is that module that have dependencies can't be remove out because it in use, in that case we will need to remove the modules that are use this module.